code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 The simulations can be done using 2 different methods:
- - Prescribing a boundary condition code **total imposed mass flux** for some boundary faces using the cs_user_boundary_conditions.f90 user function.
+ - Prescribing a boundary condition code **total imposed mass flux** for some boundary faces using the cs_user_boundary_conditions.c user function.
  - Using a scalar source term.
 In this case, the air inflow is not taken into account.
 The user has to add an explicit part to the equations for the scalar through the cs_user_source_terms.c file.
 This is